Mychal Ammons: Professional career

-TNT Katropa (2016)

 On August 12, 2016, Ammons signed with TNT Katropa of the PBA to replace Mario Little as their import for the 2016 PBA Governors' Cup.
 In his first career PBA game, Ammons recorded a double-double of 18 points and 18 rebounds as TNT won the game, 109–89, against the Blackwater Elite.

+Ammons returned to the Tijuana Zonkeys for the 2018 CIBACOPA season, leading the team to a league title and earning league MVP honors.

+Ammons joined the Laguneros de La Comarca of the Liga Nacional de Baloncesto Profesional (LNBP) for the 2018–19 season.
+He helped the team reach the playoffs and won the Slam Dunk Contest.

 Personal life

 The son of Tony and Katie Ammons, he is the youngest of three children.
 His sister, Taylor Ammons, is a former member of University of South Alabama women's basketball team.
 He majored in interdisciplinary studies.